jgrindall/udacity-fsjs-project3/README.md

 - Users can edit their cart and then log in when they want to checkout

 - Or they can log in first and edit their cart.

+- For simplicity the checkout input fields are all validated with minlength=3, maxlength=32 regardless of what they are for.

 - The UI is based on material design.